the Nariz del Diablo

 Diablo train from Riobamba.

-Ecuador rail journeys, Devil's Nose train station phone numbers,
+Ecuador railway history, Devil's Nose train station phone numbers,

-Nariz del Diablo train times, Ecuador train & railway
+Nariz del Diablo train times, Ecuador train travel

 Website www.ecuadortravelsite.org, text and photos by Sarah Clifford.